-Hancock County to lose its ambulance as Bangor service takes over
+Hancock County to lose its ambulance service as Bangor service takes over

 A Bangor-based ambulance company will replace County Ambulance of Ellsworth and become the Ellsworth area’s interim emergency service provider next week.

-Capital Ambulance of Bangor will start handling calls in Ellsworth and 16 nearby towns at 5 p.m. on Aug.
-31. County will go out of business after serving the area for 40 years, said Joe Kellner, vice-president of emergency services at Capital.
+Capital Ambulance of Bangor will start handling calls in Ellsworth and 16 nearby towns at 5 p.m.
+Aug.
+31. County will go out of business after serving the area for 40 years, said Joe Kellner, vice president of emergency services at Capital.

 Capital plans to base two ambulances in the Ellsworth area and already serves Maine Coast Memorial Hospital of Ellsworth.
 No service interruptions are expected, Kellner said.